 Additional capabilities include Zoom-like video meetings, integrated calendars with Outlook, and many installable apps such as MS Planner to enhance capabilities and connect to external systems.

-MS Teams for the Distributed Firm
+Microsoft Teams for the Distributed Law Firm

 In the Distributed Firm, efficient document management is even more critical for overcoming barriers to communication and remotely accessing file systems.
 From engagement letters to contracts, to submissions, for many firms efficient document creation is key to productivity.